 At the age of 67 in 1967, Shushep Ashini was greatly respected not only for his age and family roots, but also for marrying a widow belonging to the large McKenzie family, who was known among the Innu by the name Kauapishtikuanet-Mani.
 She was also, it so happens, the mother of storyteller Tanien Pone.

-Shimun Grégoire, who was 61 years of age in 1967, was a relatively recent immigrant to Labrador.
+Shimun Grégoire, who was 61 years of age in 1967, was closely associated with the Menihek Lakes area of Western Labrador.
 Born in Quebec, he had spent his life travelling to the highlands of the interior by the Moisie River from the trading post at Uashat.
 He had come to live in the Sheshatshiu territory with his wife and children only in 1949.
 This explains his French family name.

 Shanut Rich, born Shanut Apinam, is the only woman to have participated in the recording of stories in Sheshatshiu in 1967.
 She was an exception, since it is traditional among the Innu for storytellers to be men.
 Even though she was only 35, she showed the talent of the great storytellers.

 Originally from northern Labrador, her family belonged to the George River band who travelled back and forth between the Fort Chimo and Davis Inlet trading posts.
 Shanut moved to Lake Melville with her family when she was a little girl.
 Later, in Sheshatshiu, she married a man from the Rich family, who had also immigrated from Davis Inlet.